Health benefits expanded to more employees

 Statement sent to ANPR membership, March 13, 2013

-Brown-bag lunch discussions will help you learn more about the National Park Service and further your career.
+These events can help you learn more about the National Park Service and further your career.
 This may be a good option while training dollars are slim.
 Read the full article.

 The NPS Student Employee Network is represented on Facebook.
 In addition, an inaugural newsletter was published in spring 2013.
 Follow the group.